CDCgov/covid_case_privacy_review/readme.md

 * pos_spec_dt

-## Data file charateristics - CountyJan

-The public use data file for "COVID-19 Case Surveillance Public Use Data with Geography" checks its 19 variables for...
+## Data file characteristics - "COVID-19 Case Surveillance Public Use Data with Geography"

-### Population level

-Checking county population and res_county should never be populated if the county population (by fips code) is under 20k.
+Checks its 19 variables for...

-### Quasi-identifiers (7)
+### Quasi-identifiers (8)

 Checked for k=1000